cjwit/lessonplans/InstructorHandbook.md

 8. **Assign quizzes by updating the due dates.** In most of these courses, the assessments are grouped together, making this task easier.

 9. **Clear out any old materials** like announcements, discussion posts, or other remaining content from the assignments portions of the course site.

+10. **Determine a grading schedule** and send it to your teaching assistant so that she has a clear set of deadlines for when you expect grades to be complete.
+This will also help in ensuring that too many grades are not due simultaneously.

 ### <a name='first-day'></a>First Day of the Semester